To view current and future events click on the program type below to find out more.

 Law Enforcement Workshops

-Join us for a two-day (16 hr.) interactive death investigation training.
-Attendees will be provided with instruction on how to conduct thorough and professional death investigations that follow national standards and legal requirements, including identifying postmortem changes versus injuries on human remains, preserving evidence, and producing accurate and timely reports.
+Join us for a 16-hour interactive death investigation training.
+Attendees will be provided with instruction on how to conduct thorough and professional death investigations that follow national standards and legal requirements, including preserving evidence, and producing accurate and timely reports.

 During this 1-day course participants will gain a working knowledge of normal human skeletal anatomy and learn the basics of human vs nonhuman bone comparisons.
 Participants will examine human skeletons from the Center for Forensic Science Donated Skeletal Collection and discuss both normal skeletal anatomy and common variations.